 Participants experienced with CAD can use any design software for the course.
 CAD familiarity is not mandatory.
 One of several group exercises includes the 3D scanning of a person’s anatomy (e.g., face or hand), which is then used to 3D print a personalized product.
 A panel of DfAM experts will answer detailed questions and provide additional information and perspective.

 Click here for the three-day course outline.
 Our past four courses received an average score of 4.7 from the participants, on a scale of one to five, with five being the best.
-Our most recent score was 4.9 from the course in Montreal.
+Our most recent score was 4.9 from a course in Montreal.

 August 8-10, 2018